 - your weight and build

-- your age
+- your size and age

 - the way you sleep